dzangolab/vue-accordion/README.md

 An Array of standard javascript objects.
 Each item must have the following properties:

 * `title`: the text displayed in the "trigger" element of the accordion item, i.e. the part that is always visible, even when the accordion item is collapsed.
-* `content`: the content displayed in the togglable part of the accordion item, i.e. the part that is visible only when the accordion item is expanded.
+* `content`: the content displayed in the toggleable part of the accordion item, i.e. the part that is visible only when the accordion item is expanded.

 ### `showToggle`

-A boolean indicating whether a toggle button should be displayed in th =e title or trigger element.
+A boolean indicating whether a toggle button should be displayed in the title or trigger element.
 Note that the whole title/trigger element is clickable, whether or not the toggle is displayed.
 The toggle simply acts as a visual clue to the user that the element is expandable/collapsible.

 Default value: `true`